 In differential compound motor, the flux produced by the series field windings is opposite to the flux produced by the shunt field winding, i.e.

-The positive and negative sign indicates that direction of the flux produced in the field windings.
+The positive and negative sign indicates that the direction of the flux produced in the field windings.